business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Alerts and Reports

-Many systems send automatic alerts to drivers, system admins and supervisors and people at destinations where your vehicles are headed.
+Many systems send automatic alerts to drivers, system admins and supervisors, as well as people at destinations where your vehicles are headed.
 Choose what you want them to be notified of and the system will take care of it.

 For example, in addition to DTC alerts, you can tell the system to notify you and your driver of unsafe driving habits in real time.